 If you have a special event to celebrate (AHEM… Father’s Day…Hellooo?!!,) an appreciation for camp, retro, and all things Polynesian, then you must make the trip to Des Plaines for the Friday and Saturday night shows at The Tiki Terrace.

 My only hesitation would be for young children accustomed to early bedtimes and who can’t stomach a lot of stimulation.
 The lights, the noise, the music, the pounding drums, and the over-the-top decor may prove more than they can handle.
 A good litmus test is if your child can handle Rainforest Cafe, they’ll do perfectly fine at The Tiki Terrace.
-Keep in mind also that this is a multi-course dinner with a show, so attention spans may wane.
-It’s a perfect evening for ‘tweens and teens, but use your best judgement when it comes to younger children.
+Keep in mind also that this is a multi-course dinner with a show so that attention spans may wane.
+It’s a perfect evening for ‘tweens and teens, but use your best judgment when it comes to younger children.
 That being said, my children were toddlers at the time we visited.
-They loved it and there was nary a tear or tantrum to be seen.
+They loved it, and there was nary a tear or tantrum to be seen.

 The decor and ambiance are decidedly kitsch, so purists need to come with a sense of humor.
 This is a tongue-in-cheek homage to the Hawaiian luau.
-It’s not really an educational opportunity for cultural outreach if you catch my drift.
+It’s not an educational opportunity for cultural outreach if you catch my drift.
 If the giant Easter Island heads don’t inform you that this will be a playful evening, then consider yourself forewarned of the irreverent fun ahead.

 Reservations are strongly recommended.
-Dinner and show packages range from $35.50 per person for apps with the show, up to $55.50 for multiple courses, alcoholic beverages, and the show.
+Dinner and show packages range from $35.50 per person for apps, with the show up to $55.50 for multiple courses, alcoholic beverages, and the show.
 You may order a la carte from the menu instead and pay a $19-$24 per person surcharge on top of your food and drink bill for entertainment.
 Children 9 years old and under are discounted at $14 each for an entree and entertainment.
 It can be a pricey evening, so plan ahead or save it for a special celebration.
-For their full menu and pricing options visit their Dinner & Show page.
+For their full menu and pricing options, visit their Dinner & Show page.